National Investment and Infrastructure Fund: NIIF Strategic Opportunities Fund

 In October 2018, NIIF announced the acquisition of IDFC Infrastructure Finance Limited (IDFC-IFL), a Non- Banking Finance Company registered with the Reserve Bank of India as an Infrastructure Debt Fund.
-This acquisition was made by NIIF’s Strategic Opportunities Fund.
+This acquisition was made by NIIF's Strategic Opportunities Fund.
 The Fund incubated Aseem Infrastructure Finance Limited (AIFL) in 2020, an Infrastructure Financing Company that can lend across the project life cycle.
 As of FY22, the two entities had jointly disbursed over INR 10,000 crores.

 On 22 November 2020, the Union Cabinet approved ₹6,000 crore investment by the Government of India into Aseem Infrastructure Finance Limited and NIIF Infrastructure Finance Limited as part of Atmanirbhar Bharat.
 Additionally, in 2022, Sumitomo Mitsui Banking Corporation (SMBC), a Japanese Bank also invested in AIFL.

-In April 2021, the Strategic Opportunities Fund invested INR 2,100 crore in Manipal Hospitals, one of India’s largest multi-speciality healthcare providers.
+In April 2021, the Strategic Opportunities Fund invested INR 2,100 crore in Manipal Hospitals, one of India's largest multi-speciality healthcare providers.
+In April 2023, NIIFL exited its investment in Manipal Hospitals, when Temasek acquired a majority stake in the company.
 The Strategic Opportunities Fund made its next investment in May 2022 in Ather Energy, an electric two-wheeler company.
-This was its first direct investment in the manufacturing sector and in electric mobility, both areas of national importance given India’s green mission and decarbonisation goals.
+This was its first direct investment in the manufacturing sector and in electric mobility, both areas of national importance given India's green mission and decarbonisation goals.

+India-Japan Fund

+In January 2024, IJF made its first investment, committing ₹400 crore to Mahindra Last Mile Mobility Limited, which houses Mahindra & Mahindra Ltd's last-mile mobility business including three wheelers (Alfa, Treo, Zor) and four-wheeler SCV (Jeeto) brands.